yamerooo123/ResearchNBugBountyEncyclopedia/README.md

 <h1>STUDYING OSCP BE BACK IN A MONTH(I might update a little bit when i am bored with OSCP labs)</h1>

 <h1>About Me: Want to know who i am?</h1>
 <p>I do bug bounties from time to time.
 I study many pentesting certs just because those look cool and I need OSCP to apply for a job.
 My hobby is researching on open-source projects and sometimes work on Linux binary project.
-When i look at sourcecode i feel like i know everything but to be honest my head keeps saying ERROR 404</p>
+When i look at source code, at first i feel like i know everything but to be honest with you my head keeps saying ERROR 404</p>

 <i>My journal as a security researcher!</i><br />
 <b>FAVORITE TOOLS</b><br />